Increasing Self-Confidence as An Artist

 Artistic Self-Confidence is a Lifelong Process

 With these tips, you will be able to increase your self-confidence as an artist.
-Eventually, you will crush your self-doubt and learn to be proud of your art.
+Eventually, you will crush your self-doubt and learn to be proud of your art and abilities.
 The image that accompanies this post is Sorrowing Old Man (‘At Eternity’s Gate’) by Vincent Van Gogh, 1890.
 I also recommend reading ‘Dear Theo’ the autobiography of Van Gogh, edited by Irving Stone.
 The book clearly illustrates Van Gough’s torturous daily struggles with his art, via intimate letters to his brother.

 Let’s end with a quote from Chris Hawker, inventor, serial entrepreneur and professional investor: “Breakdowns are often the path to breakthroughs.”
 It’s okay to breakdown but don’t let give up.
 Keep your art going and see how you will thrive as a creative individual!

 While I have you here, don’t forget to check out my artwork, and follow me as I continue my artistic journey, aiming to make the next piece better than the last one.